|

 Missy in Nova Scotia

-Another "Special Needs" Border whose foster family declared that she is with them to stay.
-Read more here
+Another "Special Needs" Border whose foster family chose to adopt.
+Read more

 |